53rd Battalion (Australia): World War II

-The 55th Battalion had itself been involved in the campaign, serving around Port Moresby and Milne Bay and after they were linked once more the 55th/53rd went on to serve with success around Sanananda and then later during the Bougainville campaign in 1944–45.
-During the 53rd's brief involvement in the war, it lost 21 men killed or died and a further 23 wounded.
-There were no individual decorations bestowed on members of the 53rd; but, in 1961, the battalion was awarded four battle honours for the New Guinea campaign.
+The 55th Battalion had itself been involved in the campaign, serving around Port Moresby and Milne Bay.
+After they were linked once more, the 55th/53rd went on to serve with success around Sanananda and then later during the Bougainville campaign in 1944–45.
+During the 53rd's brief involvement in the war, it lost 21 men killed or died, and a further 23 wounded.
+There were no individual decorations bestowed on members of the 53rd.
+In 1961, the battalion was awarded four battle honours for the New Guinea campaign.

 Battle honours

 The 53rd Battalion received the following battle and theatre honours: